Recreate the famous Disney pineapple soft serve at home! This quick 4-ingredient Ninja Creami Dole Whip is so creamy, sweet, and perfectly tangy.

 Leftovers & Storage

-If you have leftovers, cover the pint container with the lid and freeze.
-To serve again, spin once on the sorbet function, add ¼ cup milk, and spin again using the respin function.
+If you have leftovers, smooth out the top with your spoon, cover the pint container with the lid and freeze.
+To serve again, spin once on the sorbet function, add a good splash of milk, and spin again using the re-spin function.

-I'd avoid refreezing more than once - it can lose its creamy texture and the flavors may become diluted.
+I'd avoid refreezing more than once - it can lose its soft texture and the flavors may become diluted.

 - If you'd like to swap out fruits, that's totally possible!
 Just use a canned fruit that's packed in juice, or frozen/fresh fruit with it's corresponding juice (kind of like I do with my mango sorbet).
 Peaches are also great in this recipe.